-I haven’t been regular with my posting these past couple of months.
+I haven’t been regular with posts these past couple of weeks.
 Rest assured I have drafted multiple Field Notes for the Millennial Quran Study Project, and have diligently worked on some other posts.
-Its just I have had to really buckle down and get out of the way something that I have dragged my feet on, and for all intents, has been a major personal blockage to forward momentum in my life.
+Its just I have had to really buckle down and get out of the way something that I have dragged my feet on, and for all intents, that has been a major personal blockage to forward momentum in my life.

 Besides the excitement of Ramadan, but honestly its sadness on my part because my epic battle continues through a portion of Ramadan, I am really excited to share that I got accepted to VONA/Voices Workshop at the University of Miami.

 For those not familiar with VONA/Voices, the acronym stands for Voices of Our Nation Arts Foundation.
-It was created as a visceral response too and realization that the culture found in Masters in Fine Arts (MFA) programs were toxic for minority writers.
-It was a space where peers and teachers marginalized stories- demanding that minority writers take out the Spanish dialogue characters mixed into their language, or worse, to add stereotypical depictions of minority groups.
-Instead of being a space to explore and push literatures boundaries it created and recast dominant White realities of [North] America.
+It was created as a visceral response to and realization that the culture found in a Masters on Fine Arts (MFA) program were toxic for minority writers.
+At the time, the 1990’s, many MFA candidates and teachers from minority backgrounds found their stories marginalized- with professors and teachers alike demanding that minority writers take out the Spanish dialogue that characters mixed into their language, or worse, to add stereotypical depictions of minority groups to make them “relatable.”
+Instead of the MFA being a space to explore and push literatures boundaries it created and recast dominant White realities of [North] America and people of color.

 With this shared experience, Elmaz Abinader, Junot Díaz, Victor Díaz and Diem Jones created VONA in 1999.
 Voices are workshops put on by VONA each summer for writers of color.
 Bringing experienced minority writers and fledgling writers of color from the margins to a community where their work is centralized and honored, and a place where they can explore the their craft, hone in on their skills, and receive guidance on pursuing their authentic voice in their writing.